inEmmetable/Honest-Work/content/nav-homepage/_index.md

   refusing to build projects that would damage local environments or communities.
   Workers at IBM, Polaroid and others challenged their companies for supplying the apartheid South African government.
+three_columns___column_three_-_title: Technology
+three_columns___column_three-_text: Tech companies operate on the cutting edge of innovation, and often venture into new product areas at a pace with which regulation cannot be expected to keep up.
+So it frequently falls to the companies themselves to act with care and prudence, and marshall against unforeseen consequences; something they have often failed to do.

 ---